nytimes/libvmod-queryfilter/README.md

 LICENSE
 -------
 Copyright © 2014-2018 The New York Times Company.
 Licensed under the Apache 2.0 License.
-See LICENSE for more information.
+See [LICENSE](./LICENSE) for more information.

+See the [NOTICE](./NOTICE) file for a list of contributors.

+(To list individual developers, try `git shortlog -s` or [this page](https://github.com/NYTimes/libvmod-queryfilter/graphs/contributors)).

 Usage
 -----